Category: Uncategorized

 That’s why every client needs to define their “financial purpose.”

-Fortunately, Derek Hagen does this with his clients and teaches advisors a process for defining financial purpose to align their money with their life.
+Fortunately, Derek Hagen does this with his clients and teaches advisors a process for defining financial purpose to align their money with their lives.

 • The two exercises he uses to clearly define what’s most important to clients (Values Cards and “Life-in-Perspective”)